open-telemetry/opamp-spec/specification.md

 ##### Pause/Resume

-Suppose an Agent supports the ability to pause and resume collection.
+Suppose an Agent supports the ability to pause and resume telemetry collection.
 When paused, no telemetry data is collected or sent.
-Resume will resume the collection and sending of telemetry data.
 To allow a Server to control this behavior, a CustomCapability using CustomMessages could be introduced.

 ###### Agent Connection